ranjitharangaswamy/RUSE/README.md

-# RUSE - Seattle Youth Connector Copilot
+# RUSEAi Real-time Updates on Seattle Events

 RUSE is an intelligent, AI-powered platform that discovers, curates, and matches Seattle-area youth programs and activities with appropriate age groups while reducing manual maintenance overhead.